 - Immunity from lawsuits against employers as a result of workplace injuries or illnesses suffered by their workers.

 As a concession for not having to prove employer negligence, the worker forfeits his or her right to file a lawsuit against their employer.

 Instead, workers injured while performing their work duties are entitled compensation for their medical bills, out-of-pocket costs relating to the injury and treatment, and about a third of their lost wages while they are treating and unable to work.
 Unfortunately, compensation for pain and suffering is not available.

 Contact your employer immediately and report the injury.
 Once reported, your employer must complete and submit the claim form.
-You can also file your claim online at the L&I website.

 You will soon thereafter hear from the workers comp insurance company and your claim will be underway.

 Learn more here: Slip and Falls at Work